 From the beginning, Miles, Tristan, Robin, and Grace feel like characters you’ve known for years.
 It’s not that they’re tropes—far from it—but that Polk is just that good at creating characters that feel fully fleshed out.
 For me, the hallmark of strong character development is being able to imagine them all living their lives outside the events of the novel.
 And given how much I’ve been daydreaming about Miles and Tristan lately, Polk more than succeeded.

-Her talents at worldbuilding are equally as impressive.
+Their talents at worldbuilding are equally as impressive.
 Aeland and its inhabitants felt real.
 The magic is well-explained and interestingly explored, as is the social hierarchy.
 What with everything that eventually goes down, I’m pleasantly surprised at how well Polk was at quickly and thoroughly establishing a comprehensible world to ensure it all makes sense.
-Polk doesn’t give that much in the way of physical description, but the words and phrases she chooses give the reader everything they need to sink into the story.
+Polk doesn’t give that much in the way of physical description, but the words and phrases they choose give the reader everything they need to sink into the story.

 And the romance, oh, the romance!
 Miles and Tristan have an easy rapport, but there are complicated layers of their relationship.
 Their passion is sweeping and sweet, with just a touch of sadness.
 Tristan is a fascinating character.
 Besides his entertaining personality, who he really is puts him in an awkward position with Miles.